prob140/prob140.github.io/course-info.md

 Attending all lectures and sections is an excellent way of working regularly.
 We don't take attendance.
 Instead, we work hard to make each session effective for learning.

 Please keep in mind that **each session assumes that you have attended the previous sessions.** For example, each discussion section assumes that you attended lecture on the previous day.
-GSIs will not re-teach what was covered in lecture.
+TAs will not re-teach what was covered in lecture.

 A typical week includes the following sessions.
 All sessions are in person and start at "Berkeley time" following our cherished practice of starting 10 minutes after the listed time.

 - Lectures: 3:30PM to 5PM on Tuesdays and Thursdays in Valley Life Sciences (VLSB) 2050. **You are expected to attend.**
-- Sections led by GSIs: twice weekly on Wednesdays and Fridays at various times, in person in Evans on Wednesdays and in various locations on Fridays.
+- Sections led by TAs: twice weekly on Wednesdays and Fridays at various times, in person in Evans on Wednesdays and in various locations on Fridays.
 A section enrollment form will be sent out before classes start.

 **Each student must be enrolled in one Wednesday section.** Wednesday sections will meet in the 11AM to 5PM range for 50 minutes and will have approximately 35 students each.